Doe v. MySpace, Inc.: District court ruling

-The district court dismissed the plaintiffs' claim of negligence, as MySpace was shielded from such claims when arising from the behavior of third-party users, by Section 230 of the Communications Decency Act, as well as Texas common law.
+The district court dismissed the plaintiffs' claim of negligence, as MySpace was shielded from such claims when arising from the behavior of third-party users by Section 230 of the Communications Decency Act, as well as Texas common law.

 Both parties conceded that MySpace was an "interactive computer service" as defined by Section 230.
 The district court held that Congress intended that provision to encourage websites to create forums for people to exchange thoughts and ideas by protecting interactive computer services from potential liability for each post submitted by their users.
 This intent was upheld by circuit court precedents including Carafano v.
 Metrosplash.com and Zeran v.
 America Online, Inc., thus shielding MySpace from legal liability for the actions of its users.

-The district court also held that Section 230 shields "interactive computer services" from liability for the actions of their users:
+In the words of the district court:

 "no provider or user of an interactive computer service shall be held liable on account of -- (A) any action voluntarily taken in good faith to restrict access to or availability of material that the provider or user-considers to be obscene, lewd, lascivious, filthy, excessively violent, harassing, or otherwise objectionable..."

 Thus, MySpace could not be considered the publisher of the content created by its users, and should not accept the responsibility of that role.
 The district court also held that the plaintiffs failed to make a compelling claim that MySpace had committed fraud or engaged in negligent misrepresentation.
 This was due to the requirements of Texas state law that a duty of care be established and that evidence of a breach of that duty must be presented in court.
 The court held that a party has "no legal duty to protect another from the criminal acts of a third person or control the conduct of another."
 Thus, the court found that the plaintiffs had failed to state a claim for negligence because MySpace had no duty to protect its user Julie Doe from Solis's criminal sexual assault.